jsaintro/publicnotes/3dprinting/Extruder/Extrusion Multiplier.md

 measure
 Note there always seems to be one wall that's a little thinner.  as long as you have one x and one y consistent go for it.
+Take an average of multiple points and sides
+50
+58

 desired wall thickness/measured wall thickness * extrusion multiplier = new extrusion multiplier